kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

    9. After a small amount of time, you will see a success notification.
 What is essential to understand is that the configuration, while pushed to the device, will resync in DNA Center after the resync timer has elapsed.
       ![json](./images/DNAC-Provision-Access-flow-success.png?raw=true "Import JSON")

+## Lab Section 8 - ISE Authorization Policy for FlexConnect
+At this point in the lab the setup steps for the lab environment are done,the switch is in the provisioned.
+In this section we will deploy a policy by configuring ISE to alter the port behaviour on authorization by utilizing a interface template for Flex Connect in a Change of Authorization.

 ## Summary
 Congratulations, at this point, you have successfully reviewed and setup the infrastructure equipment.
 The Composite template used will allow for *Low Impact* mode to be used on ports selectively where PoE devices power up.

+During your review of the configurations used in this lab, please review the distribution switch which should have onboarded a Wireless Access Point using **Autoconf**.
+Then compare that to the switch running 802.1x IBNS 2.0 namely the Access Switch.
+On the Access Switch we utilize closed mode by default.
+We automatically modify the config on the port using PoE to put the device into **Low Impact** mode using an **EEM Script** specifically to deal with devices which might need either altered Service Policy for Authentication for instance MAB first vs 802.1x or low impact mode for autoconf.
+The point is understanding the gated method allows you to modify behaviour no matter what the cause.

+### Use cases:
+1. Modify policy priority on Auth Failure events Switch side
+2. Modify policy to low impact mode
+3. Revert the port to Closed Mode

 ## Feedback
 If you found this set of Labs helpful, please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.